 Connect to Remote Data Outside of Your Salesforce Org

-Create a remote connection to sync external data with Analytics.
-Connectors are available if you turned on Analytics after the Winter ’20 release or after enabling Data Sync for your org.
+Create a remote connection to external sync data with Analytics.
+Connectors are available if you turn on Analytics after the Winter ’20 release or after enabling Data Sync for your org.
 For each connector, we provide information on how to create the connection, configure its properties, and track important considerations.

 Optimize Your Dataflows with Data Sync

-Thus, we can conclude that Einstein Analytics can play a major role in optimizing ROI in Salesforce especially for Pharma Industries.
+Thus, we can conclude that Salesforce Einstein Analytics can majorly optimize ROI in Salesforce for Pharma Industries.
 This is mainly due to the two key advantages it offers.
-One is its inherent AI Capabilities that allow managing complex and vast data sets which is atypical to Sales teams in Pharma companies.
-The other is its unique ability to import data from external sources, thus making it easier for Pharma businesses to connect various data sets and draw valuable insights that can have potentially game-changing impact.
+One is its inherent AI Capabilities that allow managing complex and vast data sets, which is atypical to Sales teams in Pharma companies.
+The other is its unique ability to import data from external sources, thus making it easier for Pharma businesses to connect various data sets and draw valuable insights that can have a potentially game-changing impact.